 “I want to bring the stories of these Kurdish women into the consciousness of more people; to shed light on the plight of the women who fought to remove Daesh which helped all of our countries.”

-Suzanne Strong is a journalist and author.
+Suzanne Strong is a journalist and author based on the Sunshine Coast.
 She received RADF and Arts Queensland funding to support the development of her novel.
-Where the Sun Rises is available on Amazon and in other outlets online.
+Where the Sun Rises was a semi-finalist for the Screencraft Cinematic Book Competition in 2019.

 For further information or to arrange an interview please do not hesitate to contact Suzanne Strong on firstname.lastname@example.org.